PRODUCT SUPPORT

 A

-See Error Code Guide for more info.
+See Troubleshooting Guide for more info.

 Q The programmable handswitch displays error code E12, E13 or E14.
 What does this mean?

-See Error Code Guide for more info.
+See Troubleshooting Guide for more info.

 Q The programmable handswitch displays error code E24, E25 or E26.
 What does this mean?